S-J-K-F/TheThreeTriangles/README.md

 - Completed most of the safe rooms.
 Fixed tile sets for medium rooms.
 - The End room layout completed.
 - Collision added to safe rooms.
+- Creation of NPC is dioloauge half way done

 # jfeatherston09:
 ### BIG PICTURE ITEMS: